 1. Vegetables Served Medium-Rare

 Vegetables are being prepared in more interesting ways than ever and in doing so, have replaced meat at the center of the plate.
 Chefs are giving veggies the main-course treatment with smoke, brine, confits, curing, dry-aging, and even transforming them into satisfying jerky and hearty, meat-like sauces.
+They're also experimenting with the selection of veggies they offer with everything from leafy greens to sweet potato receiving a spot in the limelight.

 2. Leaves of Change

 There are a few contenders coming for kale’s top trendy veggie food crown.
 Kohlrabi is sprouting up on menus, from kohlrabi fries in Miami to kohlrabi ice cream in Atlanta.
-Mushrooms are becoming more ubiquitous on menus and in new crafted food products, as witnessed at this year’s Winter Fancy Food Show.
+Mushrooms are another veggie becoming more ubiquitous on menus and in new crafted food products, as witnessed at this year’s Winter Fancy Food Show.
 Chard is a legitimate contender to be the next “power green,” but collards are making a comeback, too, thanks to a shifting of popular tastes to the South.

 3. The Future Looks Super